Vitiligo is a chronic disease characterised by patchy discolouration of the skin.

 - conventional phototherapy: external treatment of affected areas of skin with UV light over several months to stimulate the formation of melanocytes

 - phototherapy with laser: use of xenon chloride excimer laser for even more targeted irradiation of affected areas of skin, also to stimulate the formation of new melanocytes

 - PUVA therapy: a combined treatment involving the application of a substance (psoralen) to the skin prior to UVA irradiation to increase the skin’s sensitivity to light

 - cream treatment: application to the skin of active ingredients such as cortisone, calcipotriol or pseudocatalase

 - surgery: grafting of the sufferer’s own healthy cells onto diseased cells and use of melanocytes from the sufferer’s normal skin.
-There is currently no long-term exeprience with these surgical procedures and they cannot therefore be recommended at the moment.
+There is currently no long-term experience with these surgical procedures and they cannot therefore be recommended at present.

 Tips and tricks

-- It is extremely important to avoid exposure to UV radiation from the sun; use suntan lotions and wear comfortable and loose-fitting clothing
+- avoid exposure to UV radiation from the sun; use suntan lotions and wear comfortable and loose-fitting clothing

 - use camouflage – a make-up technique – to disguise conspicuous patches.